 4. Reading test

-The IELTS test Writing section is designed to assess the competence of an individual in the areas of English writing.
+The Writing section is designed to assess the competence of an individual in the areas of English writing.
 The Writing section measures the candidate in the areas of grammar, logic of the written matter, flow of the written matter, consistency and structure.
-More than practice, the IELTS test Writing requires understanding the topics given to write on so that even if they are simple in vocabulary, they are correctly and logically written.
+More than practice, this section requires understanding of the topics given to write on, so that even if they are simple in vocabulary, they are correctly and logically written.

-Both the Academic module and the General Training module of the IELTS have a different requirement from the Writing section.
+Both the Academic module and the General Training module of the test have a different requirement from the Writing section.

-- The Academic Writing Section of the IELTS test Writing is divided into two tasks.
+- The Academic Writing Section is divided into two tasks.

-- The first task of the Academic Writing Section is summarising and writing a brief about the given table or diagram.
-The illustration that is provided needs to be understood and its structure, order and reasoning needs to be summarised.
+- The first task of the Academic Writing Section is summarzsing and writing a brief summary about the given table or diagram.
+The illustration that is provided needs to be understood and its structure, order and reasoning needs to be summarized.
 This is a descriptive section and requires logical writing.

 - The General Training Writing section is also divided into two tasks.

-- The first task under the General Writing Section of the IELTS test Writing section is letter-writing.
+- The first task is letter-writing.
 This is a letter to seek permission or requesting for something.
-The topic is presented as a situation or statement and the candidates write a letter to befit its requirement.
+The topic is presented as a situation or statement and the candidates must write a letter to befit its requirement.

-For a detailed and illustrative explanation of the different sections of the IELTS test Writing section visit the link: http://www.ielts.org/pdf/Information_for_Candidates_booklet.pdf
+For a detailed and illustrative explanation of the different sections visit the link: http://www.ielts.org/pdf/Information_for_Candidates_booklet.pdf

-Every section of the IELTS test Writing has two tasks.
+Every section in this has two tasks.
 The second task of every section holds more marks than the first.
-In terms of scores only, in the Academic Writing Section the formal essay is more important than the summary and in the General Training Writing section the essay is more important than the letter.
-The official scoring process of the IELTS test Writing section is explained at: www.ielts.org/researchers/score_processing_and_reporting.aspx
+In terms of scores only, in the Academic Writing Section the formal essay is more important than the summary and in the General Training Writing section, the essay is more important than the letter.
+The official scoring process of this section is explained at: www.ielts.org/researchers/score_processing_and_reporting.aspx